rob-blackbourn/jetblack-map/manual/guide/interaction.md

-Hooks are provided for interaction with the map.
+Some simple hooks are provided to enable interaction with the map.

+The hooks are intentionally basic, as there are a large number of great event hook packages out there.

 ```typescript
 import { useRef } from 'react'